garden-io/garden/docs/reference/module-types/templated.md

 ### `template`

-The ModuleTemplate to use to generate the sub-modules of this module.
+The ConfigTemplate to use to generate the sub-modules of this module.

 | Type     | Required |
 | -------- | -------- |